wordofwarning/wordofwarning.org/current/2017-turn/index.md

 >• *Leaving feeling inspired… Eclectic, brilliant, vibrant.*<br>• *Fantastic combination of diverse performers… entertaining & engaging.*<br>• *Enjoyed the eclectic mix.
 A good way to sample dance, especially if you haven't seen a lot before.*<br>• *Great to see creative innovative new local work.
 Really good vibe.*<br>[Audience Feedback from 2016](/archive/2016-turn)/[15](/archive/2015-turn)/ [14](/archive/2014-turn)/[13](/archive/2013-turn)

 #### Access Information
 Turn 2017 takes place in a number of different spaces and formats around Contact's building — some seated, some standing, some limited capacity, some participatory.
-With intervals, Friday night's programme will last up to 3½ hours.<br>Age advisory: 12+ (parental/guardian discretion).
+With intervals, the night's programme will last up to 3½ hours.<br>Age advisory: 12+ (parental/guardian discretion).
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### Credits
 [Turn](/hab/turn) 2017 is co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a>, <a href="http://www.digm.org" target="_blank">Dance Manchester</a> + <a href="http://bit.ly/McrDanceConsortium" target="_blank">Manchester Dance Consortium</a>; supported using public funding by Arts Council England + funded by Manchester City Council. | Image: Holly Rush (Turn 2016)